PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

-I would like to ask you about "radical transparency," which is the foundation of Taiwan's efforts.
-We suppose that some government functions, such as diplomacy, defense, and public security, cannot be fully disclosed.
-In some cases, it may be necessary to monitor people to protect them.
-In Taiwan, how do you convince people of the limitations of such transparency and how do you ensure their trust in the government?
+I'm a certified public accountant.
+I would like to ask about radical transparency that is at the foundation of Taiwan's initiatives.
+Government functions include diplomacy, defense and policy that cannot be made public.

+In some cases, there may be occasions where government will conduct surveillance of people in order to protect them.
+How does Taiwan handle the issue of this limitation to transparency?
+How do you obtain the consent of people with regards to this limitation and secure trust of the people towards the government?

 ### Audrey Tang: